The Ultimate Insurance Cheat Sheet for 2026

 - Get good grades for cheaper insurance.
 Some insurers offer discounts to good students who maintain a B average or higher.

 - Life happens.
-Certain life events, like switching careers, getting married, and buying a house, can lower your premiums.
+Certain life events, such as switching careers, getting married, or buying a house, can lower your premiums.
 Inform your insurer if any of these happen.

 - Take a defensive driving course.
 These courses can do more than prevent your rates from increasing after a speeding ticket.